gabrielmfern/intricate/README.md

 for certain use cases which is very good for where I want Intricate to go.
 All you have to do is create some struct that implements the `Optimizer` trait.

-Intricate currently only does have one optimizer since it is still on heavy development and changing architecture constantly so writing many implementations would be really annoying to change later.

 ### Loss Functions

 Loss Functions are just basically some implementations of a certain trait that are used